Drought tolerant perennials are popular these days, especially with those of you in the midst of a heatwave as we are here in Ontario.

 Another, more proactive, plan is to research drought-resistant plants hardy to your garden zone before you head out the door to shop for plants.

 Popular Drought Tolerant Perennials in Ottawa (zone 4/5)

-Here are a few drought tolerant perennials that I rely on for hot summer color:
+Here are a few of my favourite outstanding perennials that I rely on in my gardens for hot summer color:

 stonecrop and sedum, available in multiple colors, great for hot borders

 If you haven’t already, consider adding some to your gardens.
 Just be sure to wait until the heatwave is over to do so!

 Like anything else, there are pros and cons to installing irrigation systems in yards.
 The biggest advantage is quite obvious.
 Your garden and/or lawns are automatically watered on a regular schedule that you select.
 The largest disadvantage is the cost involved to install such a system.
 Of course, the cost will depend on the size of the yard to be irrigated.

 This summer the pros appear to outweigh the cons.
 If your lawn is as burnt as mine is you will know just what I mean.

 I have come across many irrigation systems in the gardens (and yards) I look after.
 Some have sprinkler heads, others have a copper piping drip system, others have a combination of both.
 Which is better?
 That depends on what you want to keep hydrated and how much you want to spend.
 The experts contracted to install irrigation systems will advise you better than I can.